MV Ross Revenge: Logistics

 From Radio Caroline's inception, small vessels originating from the English coast brought newspapers, discs, crew, and DJs to Ross Revenge.
 Diesel was brought in weekly from Nieuwpoort via Zeemeeuw, hired in 1984.
 During and following the "Eurosiege" of 1985, in which the Dutch naval minesweeper HNLMS Makkum was anchored near Ross Revenge, the skipper of Zeemeeuw deemed it too risky to continue ferrying fuel, and so Radio Monique acquired the use of Poolster, again operating from Nieuwpoort.
-In 1987, they changed to using the Bellatrix, operating out of Dunkirk.
+In 1987, they changed to using The Bellatrix, which came out to the Ross for the first time in December 1986, to operate out of Dunkirk.

 On 6 November 1988 two new aerial masts were taken out to the Ross Revenge.
 On 4 January 1989 were taken aboard to give the ship as much stability as possible while erecting the new transmitter masts.
 On 12 February the front mast had been rebuilt bar one section, and the shortwave aerial had been restored.
 The work on the two new masts continued until May.